Whitepaper · Coming soon

 Architectural requirements for capture

 Reproducibility.
 Tamper evidence.
 Independence from agent operator.
 Retention.
 Demographic capture for ECOA.
 Replay queries.
-Minimum bars for examiner-credible evidence.
+Minimum bars for examiner-defensible evidence.

 VII.